hoofcushion/rainbowcursor.nvim/readme.md

 ## Important

-The command `redraw` could't refresh the cursor color in some terminal simulator, and I don't know why.
+The `vim.api.nvim_set_hl` and `redraw` could't refresh the cursor color in some terminal simulator , and I don't know why.

 | Terminals I tried | Is working |
 | :---------------- | ---------- |